Skip to main content

 Threat Dragon supports templates that allow you to quickly create new threat models based on pre-defined structures.

-Note: The template feature is currently only available for GitHub repositories and local users (if they have templates in the local file system).
-Support for Atlassian Bitbucket, GitLab, Google Drive and desktop is not yet implemented.
+Note: The template feature is currently available for GitHub repositories and for local users who have templates stored in their local file system.
+Support for Atlassian Bitbucket, GitLab, Google Drive, and desktop is coming in future releases.

 Create a new model from a template